Home energy use makes up 16% of our footprint. Take action at home to reduce your footprint and save money.

 - Turn off one 60 watt incandescent bulb for six hours and save up to $18/bulb/year.

 - Replace one 100 watt incandescent bulb with a 27 watt compact fluorescent bulb and save up to $22/bulb/year.
-Find out how much you can save with this calculator.

 - Use a power bar (with or without a timer) to turn off electronics when not in use.
 Learn more about phantom or standyby power.